 I like Arneis because has the same striking power as a New Zealand Sauvignon Blanc, but in a distinctly Italian way.
 It matches beautifully with seafood or can be drunk by itself as an aperitif.

-I encountered the Valdinera Roero Arneis at the Wine Affair fundraising, which benefits the Northwest Ohio Kidney Foundation.
+I encountered the Valdinera Roero Arneis at the Wine Affair fundraiser, which benefits the Northwest Ohio Kidney Foundation.
 It’s made available locally through Bowling Green Beverage.
 This was my favorite white of the evening – and there were plenty of others from which to choose.

 The Valdinera estate is located near the city of Alba and has been farmed by the Careglio family for four generations.
 They use no artificial fertilizer, herbicide or pesticide.
 The grapes are finished in steel tanks so the bright flavors are unmasked by oak.